nstasio/TOTSE/README.md

-# SOSSE
+# TOTSE
-A save editor for Story of Seasons game, written in C#.
+A save editor for Story of Seasons: Trio of Towns, written in C#.

 Requirements
 ===============